stanford-stats315b/spring2022/projects.md

 ## Poster Session

-We will hold a poster session on **Date/Time/Location TBD**.
+We will hold a poster session on **Thursday June 2 from 9:45am - 12pm**.
 Each team will be given a stand to present a poster summarizing the project motivation, methodology, and results.
 The poster session will give you a chance to show off the hard work you put into your project, and to learn about the projects of your peers.

 Here are some details on the poster format:
-- We will provide poster boards that are 32x40.
+- We will provide poster boards that are 30x40.
 - Suggested ways to make your poster:
     - Create a bunch of presentation slides (using powerpoint, beamer, etc), and print out each side on a piece of letter-sized paper.
 Then, put them all together on the provided poster board.
     - If you have access to a poster printer, you are welcome to create a single huge slide and print it out on a poster printer.
 However, you are not expected to have access to a poster printer, and you will not receive extra "presentation points" if you use this method.